CUSTOMER SERVICE RESUME

 You may have explored new ways to reduce your call resolution time, even if this was a personal project and not one assigned by an employer.
 It’s worth a mention if it shows you went above and beyond your standard duties – it can make you stand out from other candidates for the customer service position you want.

 A killer customer service resume will communicate clearly and quickly that you are the best candidate for the job and that you can do great things for the company.
-Here are some tips to fine-tune for best results:
+Here are some fine-tuning tips for best results:

-If you have top traits desired in customer service specialists, be sure to mention them.
+If you have some of the top traits that are desired in customer care specialists, be sure to mention them.
 If you don’t, consider some additional training to get you up to speed.

 Research the technology used by targeted companies

-If you’ve used the program before, but not for a while, you should sample the latest version, and that way you can truthfully tell the interviewer that you’re current with it.
+If you’ve used the program before, but not for a while, you should sample the latest version so you can truthfully tell the interviewer that you’re current with it.
 This can give you a leg up over other candidates by showing you won’t have as much of a learning curve if you’re hired for the job.

 Test drive their customer service